theleoborges/clojure-macros-workshop/README.md

 And all facts should be failing.
 Your task is to fix them by writing and/or fixing existing macros

+You can refer to CHEATSHEET.md in the root directory for tips on the various macro syntax bits.

 ## License

 Copyright © 2013 [Leonardo Borges](http://www.leonardoborges.com)